 I created one binder and my audience wanted more.
 I now have a whole selection of binders in my store, which you can see here, to organize everything in your life for much cheaper than you’d get in the store AND, you can reprint them anytime you want to!!!

-But that’s not all you can do to save money on planners, here are some other top ways to save money on planners.
+But that’s not all you can do to be saving money on planners, here are some tips for other methods and top ways to save money on planners.

 Top Ways to Save Money on Planners

 Have you gone to the store to buy a planner and no matter what you do, your bill seems to always end up above 50 dollars?
 That’s a lot, especially if you are trying to save money.
 I always like finding ways to have a frugal lifestyle and I assure you these top ways to save money on planners are great for you to keep your planning under control and in budget!

 I love buying digital products!
 I can access them instantly, plus I can buy them from the comfort of my own home.
 Every time you go to a store to buy a planner you’re not only spending money on the planner itself!